DevevolperPlus/Eaglercraft-1.12-Desktop-Runtime/README.md

 # Eaglercraft-1.12-Desktop-Runtime
-Download the new Release of Eaglercraft 1.12
+Download the new Release of Eaglercraft 1.12 with Optfine to Shaders

 ---